A beginner’s guide to bone broth.

 If you want to read up on the benefits, this article by Sally Fallon is a good one.

-HOT TIP: When you have strained off the broth, you can whizz up the bones and vegetables and use it for dog food.
+HOT TIP: When you have strained off the broth, you can whizz up the bones (as long as they are soft) and vegetables and use it for dog food.
 You just have to take out the onion and garlic or make it without.

 There are heaps of recipes out there and different ways of doing it.
 Once you have been making it a while, you will probably come up with your own recipe, based on your preferences and tastes.